shebreem/shebreem/README.md

-# Hello, World! 🌍
+# Hello

-I'm [Your Name], a teen coder from England.
-Python is my main jam, and I'm diving into the worlds of C++ and C.
+I'm Leon, a teen coder from England.
+Python is my main, and I'm diving into of C++ and C.

-## Current Adventures:
+## Current stuff:

 - **Python Exploration:** I'm tinkering with various projects to showcase the wonders of Python.

-- **CobaltCmd:** Recently, I crafted CobaltCmd, a note-taking program that's more than just notes.
+- **CobaltCmd:** Recently, I crafted CobaltCmd a cmd with lots of ip, weather and location features.

 ## Featured Projects: